MinecraftForge/Documentation/docs/datagen/modelproviders.md

 ===============
 The model providers are a specific type of data generators for defining models.
 All model providers are a subclass of `ModelProvider`.

-`ModelProvider` provides methods to define models for blocks and items alike: cubes, single textures, doors, slabs, and even your own custom non-data-generated models as parent models.
+`ModelProvider` provides methods to define models for blocks and items alike: cubes, single textures, doors, slabs, and even custom non-data-generated models as parent models.

 Existing Files
 --------------